cs3216/cs3216.github.io/coursework/product-design/index.md

 - Paste unremovable stickers on the benches of the School of Computing.
 - Put up posters in inappropriate places like restrooms.

 Videos are not the only way to market an app - to obtain marks in the coveted 30%, think out of the box for non-disruptive, creative and effective marketing strategies.
-We want a well thought-out marketing plan including details on how you would implement it.
+We want a well-thought-out marketing plan including details on how you would implement it.
 Your strategy must obviously be realistic, i.e. do not suggest giving out $10 to each user who downloads your app if you do not have a good plan of getting those funds or a millionaire on your team.

 <div class="box">
   <strong class="milestone-counter">Milestone 11:</strong> Design a small marketing campaign for your app.
 Explain which marketing channels you would use and how you would use them to get the word out about your app to attract more users.
 Provide implementation details (e.g. if you decide to make a promotional video, write out a brief outline of the video contents).
 Explain why you think your marketing strategy would be effective in gathering users.
 </div>

-## Final Assignment Writeup
+## Final Assignment Write-up

 Your submission will include a write-up that describes how your group has met all the milestones for this assignment: